Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Projective covers

 where $u_i\in U(\ggg_{\geq 1})\ggg_{\geq 1}U(\ggg_{-1})\ggg_{-1}$ with the weight of all $u_i\otimes v_i$ being $\lambda$.
 Set

 By the arguments as above, we actually have the following commutative diagram

 The essential property of $\pi_0$ entails that $J_0=\tilde J_0$.

-(2) From the proof (v) of Theorem \ref{projective thm}, we know that $J_0$ admits a unique maximal module, which is exactly $\ker(\pi_0)$.
+{\rm(2)} From the proof (v) of Theorem \ref{projective thm}, we know that $J_0$ admits a unique maximal submodule, which is exactly $\ker(\pi_0)$.
 So an irreducible module in $\comi$ is naturally the unique irreducible quotient of its projective cover.

-(3) Let $\lambda\in \Lambda^+$.
+{\rm(3)} Let $\lambda\in \Lambda^+$.
 Set

-where $(L:L^0(\mu))_{\ggg_0}$ denotes the multiplicity of $L^0(\mu)$ in the composition series of some finite-dimensional $\ggg_0$-module $L$.
-As in the proof (ii) of Theorem \ref{projective thm}, we have the following decomposition of tensor product of $\ggg'_0$-modules:
+where $(L:L^0(\mu))_{\ggg_0}$ denotes the multiplicity of $L^0(\mu)$ in the composition series of the finite-dimensional $\ggg_0$-module $L$.
+As in the proof (ii) of Theorem \ref{projective thm}, we have the following decomposition of as $\ggg'_0$-modules:

 Moreover, the following statements hold. \begin{itemize} \item[($1^\circ$)] $n_{\lambda, \mu}=0$ for any $\mu\notin\Upsilon(\lambda)$.